 Labour migrationCambodia is a major country of origin for migrants, with over 700.000 living abroad in 2019 (UNDESA).
 Most seek work outside of the country due to lack of sufficient employment opportunities available domestically and the significant wage differentials of employment overseas.
 The primary destination country for Cambodian migrant workers is Thailand, with workers commonly migrating into the fishing, agriculture, livestock, construction, manufacturing and service sectors, including domestic work.

-Only a small portion of these workers use regular channels to migrate due to the high cost, long delays and administrative complexity involved.
+Only a small portion of these workers use regular channels to migrate due to the high cost, long delays, and administrative complexities involved.
 According to a survey conducted by the ILO and IOM, less than a third of Cambodian migrants use regular channels to migrate, with the majority relying on social networks and unlicensed brokers (53 per cent) to go abroad.
 (ILO and IOM, 2017).

 Since 2010, the Republic of Korea has become the second most popular destination for regular Cambodian migrant workers.
 Cambodia also has a Memorandum of Understanding (MOU) with Japan, but far fewer migrants travel there for work, likely due to the technical requirements of the Industrial Training Program and Technical Internship Program.
 MOUs with the governments of Qatar and Kuwait were signed in 2011 and 2009 but so far no Cambodian migrant workers have been sent through these channels.